Keywords

 10 Two self-maps and of satisfy the property of the common limit in the range of , indicated via , if in (s. t) for .

-11 The pairs & of self-maps in sym-sp are called gratify property of common limit range related to the maps & , indicated via , if & (s. t) with for some .
+11 The pairs and of self-maps in Symmetric space are called gratify property of common limit range related to the maps and , indicated via , if and (s. t) with for some .

-Our motivation for introducing this segment is to study and verify the uniqueness of various common fixed-point theorems for three pairs of self-maps gratifying properties under influence of other enhanced categories of extended contractive maps in -Sym-sp.
+In this section, we establish the uniqueness of various common fixed-point theorems for three pairs of self-maps satisfying properties under influence of other enhanced categories of extended contractive maps in -Symmetric space.
 Additionally, various common fixed-point outcomes for two pairs of self-maps were identified.

 Throughout this manuscript, assume that the next properties are hold: